DemDaily: The Not-Quite States of America

 The climate-driven crises in Puerto Rico and the US Virgin Islands, and the devastation done to these US territories by hurricanes, has underscored their federal and political status as non-states.

-Puerto Rico is one of five United States territories, along with American Samoa, Guam, the Northern Mariana Islands and the US Virgin Islands.
+Puerto Rico is one of five "unincorporated organized" United States territories, along with American Samoa, Guam, the Northern Mariana Islands and the US Virgin Islands.

-Unknown to many Americans (and, some say, this administration), the people of these islands are US Citizens who, like states, pay taxes, have their own government and elections, follow federal laws, and can freely travel within the US.
+Unknown to many Americans (and, some say, this administration), the people of these islands are US Citizens who, like states, pay into social security, have their own government and elections, follow federal laws, and can freely travel within the US.

 Anyone born in the US territories is automatically granted US citizenship*, and the US government has the same responsibilities toward them as it does to other mainland US citizens.